Master of Science in Biomedical Sciences Program

 Program Application Process

 Application to the Master of Science in Biomedical Sciences program is accepted through the DMU website (link to https://www.dmu.edu/mbs/how-to-apply/) and The Centralized Application Service for Postbaccalaureate Programs (PostBacCAS).
-In addition, three letters of recommendation are required to complete the file prior to review by the Admission Committee.

 A student may request transfer credit for previous graduate work completed at other regionally accredited (or equivalent) educational institutions.
 The request should be submitted in writing to the Program Director who will forward it to the Biomedical Sciences Coordinating Committee.
 Approved transfer credits will be entered on the student’s permanent record by the Registrar’s Office.
 No more than 10.0 credit hours of approved graduate work will be applied toward the 46.5 credit hours required for the degree.